harshiniks/django-to-azure-appservice-stack/README.md

 ## Why should you use this stack?
-You can spin up your own Django website in seconds.
+You can spin up your own Django website in seconds...

 Deployment happens on Azure Cloud via a Azure App Service.